laravel/jetstream-docs/1.x/features/api.md

 ## Enabling API Support

-If your application will be offering an API to third-parties, you must enable Jetstream's API feature.
-To do so, you should uncomment the relevant entry in the `features` configuration option of the `config/jetstream.php` configuration file:
+If your application will be offering an API that may be consumed by third-parties, you must enable Jetstream's API feature.
+To do so, you should uncomment the relevant entry in the `features` configuration option of your application's `config/jetstream.php` configuration file:

 ```php
 'features' => [